 If you haven’t had one by now, don’t count yourself lucky just yet.
 The chances are about 1 in 5 that any given woman will contract a UTI at some point in her life.

 Some women are more prone to UTIs than others.
 Of the portion women who are diagnosed, 20% of those will have a recurrence.
 Of those who have two UTIs, 30% will have a third.
 And if you’ve had three UTIs?
-Sister, you’re in for a wild ride – there’s an 80% chance you’ll experience a fourth.
+Then you’re in for a wild ride – there’s an 80% chance you’ll experience a fourth.
 These “frequent flyers” may have additional health problems, such as diabetes or kidney stones, that need to be addressed with their physician.

 What are the causes of urinary tract infections?